 CEMASTEA organised a one-day STEM outreach at Karen C Girls' on 7th October 2022, bringing together the teachers and learners from the institution.
 This was an exciting day at the school, filled with fun as leaner experienced the joy of learning through activities in sciences and mathematics.
 Speaking during the activities, Mrs Beatrice Atieno Otieno, the school principal, lauded CEMASTEA for coming up with such a programme when the school is on a mission to look for means to improve learner participation and achievement in STEM subjects.
 She noted that the exhibitions would make a difference as learners engaged in hands-on experience with the enriching teaching and learning resources that CEMASTEA displayed and demonstrated.
-Teachers that almost all the students participated and for some concepts to emerge clearly.
+Teachers at the school also expressed gratitude, noting that the experience would positively impact their delivery in the classroom.
+They requested more time to ensure that almost all the students participated and for some concepts to emerge clearly.
 Students also noted that they had fun all day and requested such activities regularly as the experience changed their attitude towards STEM subjects and increased their determination to give their all for a remarkable improvement.